Expressions, Variables & Constants

-The platform you choose defines which version of the template Xcode will use to create the playground.
-Currently, your options are iOS or macOS.
+The platform you choose simply defines which version of the template Xcode will use to create the playground.
+Currently, your options are iOS, macOS or tvOS.
 Each platform comes with its own environment set up and ready for you to begin playing around with code.

 For this book, choose whichever platform you wish.
 You won’t be writing any platform-specific code; instead, you’ll be learning the core principles of the Swift language.

 Select the Blank template and click Next.
 Xcode will now ask you to name the playground and select a location to save it.